• Skip to primary navigation

 • Salt– We always add a little salt to our baked goods here on lifestyle of a foodie, it helps balance out the sweetness of the treats.

-• Butter– You will need regular cold butter.
+• Butter– You will need regular salted or unsalted butter.

 • Granulated sugar– Granulated sugar or white sugar is what we are using to sweeten these almond cookies.